sapphiredev/utilities/packages/ratelimits/README.md

 	// Do something when limited, such as throwing an error }

 // We're not rate limited so we drip the bucket.
-After consuming once, the next run through we'll be rate limited. ratelimit.consume();
+After consuming twice, the third run through we'll be rate limited. ratelimit.consume();

 // And now we can finish the flow by returning some form of "success" state.